Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Proof of the Kobayashi conjecture on generic hyperbolicity

 \section{Proof of the Kobayashi conjecture on generic hyperbolicity}

-We give here a simple proof of the Kobayashi conjecture, combining ideas of Green-Griffiths [GrGr79], Nadel [Nad89], Demailly [Dem95], Siu-Yeung SiYe96a], Shiffman-Zaidenberg [ShZa01], Brotbek [Brot17], Ya Deng [Deng16], in chronological order.
-Related ideas had been used earlier in [Xie15] and [BrDa17] to establish Debarre's conjecture on the ampleness of the cotangent bundle of generic complete intersections of codimension at least equal to dimension.
+We give here a simple proof of the Kobayashi conjecture, combining ideas of Green-Griffiths [GrGr80], Nadel [Nad89], Masuda-Noguchi [MaNo96], Demailly [Dem95], Siu-Yeung [SiYe96a], Shiffman-Zaidenberg [ShZa02], Brotbek [Brot17], Ya Deng [Deng16], in chronological order.
+Related ideas had been used earlier in [Xie15], and then in [BrDa17], to establish Debarre's conjecture on the ampleness of the cotangent bundle of generic complete intersections of codimension at least equal to dimension.

 \plainsubsection 12.A.
 General Wronskian operators|

 This section follows closely the work of D.~Brotbek [Brot17].
 Let $U$ be an open set of a complex manifold $X$, $\dim X=n$, and $s_0,\ldots,s_k\in\cO_X(U)$ be holomorphic functions.
 To these functions, we can associate a Wronskian operator of order $k$ defined by